Nadavlistingsync/Xeinst-AI-Agent-Marketplace/docs/environment.md

 1. Set up environment variables in your hosting platform
 2. Use production database URLs
 3. Use production WebSocket URL
-4. Use production OAuth credentials
-5. Use production Sentry project
+4. Use production Sentry project

 ## Security Notes